AlexanderHaislip/OpenStackTimeline/README.md

 ###Rackspace Acquires Anso Labs
 09 Feb 2011

-Rackspace buys Anso for an undisclosed amount and with it gets the technologists responsible for creating the on-demand computing project Nova.
+Rackspace buys Anso for an undisclosed amount and with it gets some of the technologists responsible for creating the on-demand computing project Nova.

 http://www.rackspace.com/blog/rackspace-acquires-anso-labs-furthers-commitment-to-openstack/